Skip to main content

 A team-fielding metric is not hard to invent, though there are some tricky details.
 We start by asking ourselves what is the basic job of fielders?
 Answer: To make an out on every possible play.
 And what is a “possible” play?
 There are actually two categories of “possible play”; let’s start with the more obvious, possible plays on batters.

-We start with every man who comes to the plate, then subtract out those men whom the fielders can do nothing about: strikeouts, walks (“you can’t defense a walk”), hit batsmen, catcher’s interference, and home runs (in theory some minute fraction of home runs could be caught at the fence by a leap, but the number is very small, and the variation in that number from team to team is negligible).
+We start with every man who comes to the plate, then subtract out those men about whom the fielders can do nothing: strikeouts, walks (“you can’t defense a walk”), hit batsmen, catcher’s interference, and home runs (in theory some minute fraction of home runs could be caught at the fence by a leap, but the number is very small, and the variation in that number from team to team is negligible).

 Stats, Inc. reported (in their Baseball Scoreboard for 1996) that the number of home-run-saving catches in all of major-league baseball for the 1995 season—presumably representative—was all of 64, or about 2 a team a season.
 Even over a three-season period, no one outfielder made more than 6 such catches, or 2 a season a man (and those in parks with low fences).
 And we may confidently assume that at an average rate of 2 a year a team, the variation from team to team in ability to stop at-the-fence homers is utterly negligible: those that can be made mostly are made and those that can’t, aren’t.